OmarAttalla/Airport-Painting-GUI/README.md

-This project was made in the scopr of my Software construction 2 course at HAW hamburg.
+This project was made in the scope of my Software construction 2 course at HAW hamburg.

 Purpose: It served as an introduction into Java, UML diagrams and OOP as well as GUI related topics such as Action listeners as well as Page and element formatting types as a few examples.
 Design patterns where also Introduced in this project wih a focus on the state machine design pattern